CTY000622/awesome-graph-database-papers/README.md

 # awesome-graph-database-papers
-papers about graph-database(Specially query and distributed database)
+papers about graph-database(Specially query and distributed method)